Skip to content

 Network Layer

 The network layer serves two primary purposes.
 One is dividing segments into network packets, which are then put back together at the other end.
-The other is packet routing with the best route across a physical network.
+The other is packet routing with the best route.
 To route packets to a target node, the network layer needs network addresses (IP addresses).

 Transport Layer